Compagnia Generale del Disco: Merger with CBS Italia

 In 1966, CGD made an agreement with CBS to distribute its catalog in Italy.
 In 1970, CGD eventually merged with CBS Italia and established CBS Sugar.

 In 1973, it moved to Via Quintiliano 40.
 In 1977, when CBS decided to open its own premises in Italy, all the Italian artists who recorded for CBS were incorporated with CGD and their records were reissued by the new record label.

-In the same year, Peter Sugar's wife, pop star Caterina Caselli decided to establish a satellite record company, supporting non-mainstream acts like The Radio Dept, Franco Fanigliulo, Piccola Orchestra Avion Travel and Elisa.
+Some time later, Piero Sugar's wife, pop star Caterina Caselli decided to establish a satellite record company, Sugar Music, supporting non-mainstream acts like The Radio Dept, Franco Fanigliulo, Piccola Orchestra Avion Travel and Elisa Toffoli.

 Later years

-Throughout the 1980s, CGD continued its operations with 9 subsidiary labels.
+Throughout the 1980s, CGD continued its operations with nine subsidiary labels.
 A notable signee during this decade was the late American singer Nicolette Larson, who recorded only one album for the company, Shadows of Love.

 In 1988, CGD, like many other record companies, ran out of business.
-East West Records, under Warner Music Group, bought the label & continued its operations.
+East West Records and parent company Warner Music Group, bought the label and continued its operations.
 In 1995, it changed its name to CGD East West.
-In early 2000s, the former was merged to Atlantic Records.
+In 2004, the label was eventually absorbed into Atlantic Records.